Projects since 1998

 Commissioned by: WWTF Vienna Science and Technology Fund

-In cooperation with Mediacult and WIFO the Kulturdokumentation has compiled a survey of the research focus "creative industries supporting sciences".
+In cooperation with Mediacult and WIFO the kulturdokumentation has compiled a survey of the research focus "creative industries supporting sciences".
 The survey contained a screening of the landscape of research, providing information on the research potential of creative industries, and as well as an assessment of research databases includes a structural analysis of research institutions.
 Further, a definition of the creative industries was formulated and recommendations were made for the creation of a research focus. .

-Exploitation and Development of the Job Potential in the Cultural Sector in the Age of Digitalisation
+Exploitation and Development of the Job Potential in the Cultural Sector

 (2000 - 2001)